 Once you have cleared the verification process there are no additional hurdles to pass, other than possible waiting lists, so the marginal value of each free crypto opportunity increases.

 You also have the added benefit that coins listed on Coinbase tend to experience a surge in price as a result.
 This means that over time the Coinbase earn rewards have provided significant value.
-If you had completed every quiz you could have earned over $400 worth of free crypto.
+If you had completed every quiz you could have earned over $460 worth of free crypto as of January 18th, 2022.

 How much you would have earned from participating in every Coinbase Learn & Earn free crypto promo